modelica-tools/csv-compare/README.md

 ## Hints

-Csv (comma seperated values) is a file format that is used by many tools and lacks a proper standardization.
+Csv (comma separated values) is a file format that is used by many tools and lacks a proper standardization.
 [RFC 4180](https://tools.ietf.org/html/rfc4180) describes the basic definitions that are supported by this comparison tool, too.

 The default settings for csv compare to read a csv file are:
  1. one dataset per line (CRLF or LF does not matter)
  2. first column contains the time and its heading is either "time" or "t"
- 3. Default seperator is ";" you can set the delimiter with the -d flag
+ 3. Default separator is ";" you can set the delimiter with the -d flag
  4. When the csv contains double values and the delimiter is set to "," the double values have to be saved with a "." as decimal separator and/or they have to be enclosed in quotation marks (i.e. 0.001 "0,001")